andreaschrader/doi-exercise/README.md

 ## CITATION
+Eventually, according to GitHub and Zenodo documentation, a [`CITATION.cff`` file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) or a [`.zenodo.json` file](https://developers.zenodo.org/#github) can be added to the root of the repository in order to read proper metadata with respect to authors, affiliations and e.g. licenses and funding.

-Eventually, a [CITATION.cff file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) can be added, which I neglected here in order to avoid wrong references as the instruction I followed is likely what is most usefull for most users and should be cited primarily:
+Here, I did not add any of these in order to avoid an incorrect derived references as the instruction I followed is likely what is most useful for most users and should be cited primarily:

 https://coderefinery.github.io/github-without-command-line/doi/

-The instructions worked smoothly inm y hands.
+The instructions worked smoothly in my hands.
 Thanks to the authors!

-If the chuncks of text in this README above also were of help, you can star ⭐ this repository - if you like :)
+If the chunks of text and collected information above were supportive for you or of any help, please cite and/or star ⭐ this repository :smile: